Stack Commands

 stk create stack

-The stk create stack command creates a basic Stack structure.
+The stk create stack command creates the basic structure of a Stack.

-The -o, --target option allows you to define a different folder name to create the Stack content.
-If the folder does not exist, it will be created.
+The -o or --target option lets you specify a different folder name for your Stack's content.
+If the folder does not exist, it will be created automatically.

 Usage